ajsaucier/ajsaucier.github.io/_posts/2019-02-07-a-look-back-on-brain-surgery.md

 The surgeon asked me if I'd prefer to have him shave my whole head or just the necessary part.
 I was still conscious enough to think about how it would be an endless struggle to have one part of my hair growing back at a different length than the rest of it and how it might never be an even length again, unless it was all shaved off anyway.
 So I decided to have it all shaved; I think the surgeon agreed.

 Before the haircut I was laid down on the surgical bed and talked to by the anesthetist.
-I'm pretty sure I was turned onto my right side and started having a conversation with the assistant who was there with me the whole time.
+I was turned onto my right side and started having a conversation with the assistant who was there with me the whole time.
 I was then anesthetized for a period of time while the catheter was inserted and hair cut, skull opened.
 The surgeon said that patients do sometimes recall a saw-like sound after the surgery, but I didn't.

 ## Waking Up

 At some point I was brought back to consciousness.
-The first thing I remember is feeling a lot of weight on my head, like a really heavy blanket was pushing it down into a pillow.
+The first thing I remember is feeling a lot of weight on my head, like a really heavy blanket  pushing it down into a pillow.
 Not painful though, just a little uncomfortable.
+I hear weighted blankets are a popular millennial thing, but maybe not so much in this situation.

 The friendly surgical assistant was sitting in the same spot in front me with some drawings.
 He started asking me to identify what they were.
 There were many, but the only one I can really remember is the house.
 I was able to identify them until at some point I just couldn't.
 At those points, all I could do was sort of groan and space out.
 Then I'd come back to reality and he'd ask me again.
 I don't know how many times that went or how long it lasted.
 As far as my basic understanding of brain surgery goes, I think that was when the surgeon was mapping the areas of my brain that he could safely remove or not, based on where he was sending electrical signals.